starthubhq/n8n-horizontal-do/docs/architecture/overview.md

 # Architecture Overview

-This document describes the architecture of the n8n horizontal scaling deployment on DigitalOcean.
+This document describes the architecture of the production grade horizontal n8n deployment on DigitalOcean.

 ## High-Level Architecture